salis010/king-makers/README.md

 ## Suggested Improvements

-- the date picker needs some good improvements; ideally a more beautiful component than `<input type='date' />` is used.
+- pagination
-- the app should cater for smaller screens too.
+- the app should cater for smaller screens too
 - testing